makersacademy/bowling-challenge/README.md

 ### Requirements

 After the user rolls a strike bonus points  are automatically added to the frame where they rolled the strike

+## User story 9

+* As a user, when I have rolled a spare
+* I want the points from the following roll to be added to this frame
+* So that I do not have to do it myself and can just enjoy the game

+### Acceptance criteria

+* Given that I am playing bowling
+* When I have rolled a spare
+* Then I want the points from my next roll to be automatically added to the frame where I rolled the spare

+### Requirements**

+After the user rolls a spare points form the next roll are automatically added to the frame where they rolled the spare